 III – THOU SHALL NOT DRESS LIKE FALSE IDOLS

-Once I cross Lake Street, I will reach the Midtown Greenway, a perfectly nice bike path that runs just north of Lake Street.
-It’s the quickest way for a cyclist to cut across south Minneapolis to the Chain of Lakes (Cedar, Isles, Calhoun nka Bde Maka Ska and Harriet).
-But it’s not a place to relax and daydream.
-There is too much traffic.
-Also some of the local businesses decided to open their back door to the potential customers.
-There are art and yoga studios, hotels and apartments, restaurants and even a coffee/bike shop with tables that straddle the bike path.
+Once I cross Lake Street, I will reach the Midtown Greenway, a perfectly nice bike path that cuts through south Minneapolis to the Chain of Lakes (Cedar, Isles, Bde Maka Ska and Harriet).
+But it’s not a place to relax.
+There is simply too much traffic.
+Also, local businesses decided to open their back doors to potential customers.
+There are art and yoga studios, hotels and apartments, restaurants and even a coffee/bike shop with tables that straddle the path.

-Usually the tables are filled with cyclist in full regalia with their clip-on shoes, spandex racing shorts and neon-colored, multi-endorsed biking shirts.
-You’ve probably seen these cyclists.
-They like to bike in groups and sometimes they wear matching outfits.
+Usually the tables are filled with cyclist in full regalia with clip-on shoes, spandex racing shorts and neon-colored racing shirts.
+You’ve seen these cyclists.
+They like to bike in groups and sometimes wear matching outfits.
 They are a peloton with no desire to leave the city limits.
-Instead they bike for a few miles and then take over a local bakery or coffee shop, which is fine, but dress for the occasion if your end goal is to eat a jelly doughnut.
+Instead, they bike for a few miles and then take over a local bakery or coffee shop, which is fine, but dress for the occasion if your end goal is to eat a jelly doughnut.

 By chance, I was a beneficiary of this largesse as one of the bike paths first built was alongside an active rail line that started downtown and terminated a few blocks from my employment.
 For a time it felt like this path was solely built for me.
-Every morning was a solitary commute as the din of the city faded into the grassy prairie.
+Every morning was a solitary commute as the din of the city faded into a grassy prairie.
 I saw more wildlife than people.
-I felt more like a cowboy traversing the open plains than a commuter heading into work.
+I felt more like a cowboy traversing the open prairie than a commuter heading into work.
 Everything was wide and open.
 It felt like freedom.

-The federal dollars kept pouring and the bike paths kept appearing.
-Soon there were so many paths they started to connect with others until Congressman Sabo’s dream was realized: Most of the metro could be reached on a designated bike path.
+The federal dollars kept pouring and more and more bike paths were built.
+Soon there were so many they started connecting with each other until Congressman Sabo’s dream was realized: Most of the metro could be reached on a designated bike path.

-One of the advantages of building the bike paths was it encouraged more and more people to bike.
-One disadvantage?
-What was once blue skies and open prairies started to feel a little more crowded.
+One of the advantages of building all these paths was it encouraged more and more people to bike.
+But what was once blue skies and open trails started to feel a little more crowded.

 IV – BE WARY OF THOSE WHO CAST STROLLERS

-Since walking paths run alongside most bike paths, there are always pedestrians coming and going and always crossing.
-Even though it isn’t incumbent for the cyclist to stop, I personally slow down for you would be shocked how many pedestrians will step in front of a moving cyclist: kids dashing away from parents; seniors looking at their feet; teenagers thumbing through a text; blind dates looking for their blind date; beleaguered dads hauling picnic equipment.
+Since walking paths run alongside most bike paths, there are always pedestrians crossing.
+I personally slow down for you would be shocked how many pedestrians will step in front of a moving cyclist: kids dashing away from parents; seniors looking at their feet; teenagers thumbing through a text; blind dates looking for their blind date; beleaguered dads hauling picnic equipment.

-Once I was biking through a heavy confluence of waiting traffic.
-There were walkers and runners, in-line skaters and longboard skateboarders, swimmers and sunbathers, kayakers and paddle boarders, onlookers and preeners, all waiting to cross the bike path.
+Once I was biking past a heavy confluence of people: walkers and runners, in-line skaters and longboard skateboarders, swimmers and sunbathers, kayakers and paddle boarders, onlookers and preeners, all waiting to cross.

 One lady had it with the waiting.
 She had a willful look when our eyes met.
-The look said she was done with the endless parade of bicycles.
+The look said she was done with the endless bike parade.
 But instead of stepping into traffic herself, she shoved her stroller (with a baby) in front of my bike.

-Luckily, I saw her intention to use a baby stroller as a roadblock and swooped around the stroller.
+Luckily, I saw her intention to use a baby stroller as a roadblock and swooped around.
 I quickly glanced back, but another cyclist was already behind me.

 “Did that really happen,” I asked.